 Carefully inspect ALL material prior to installation, in order to verify that it has no defects.
-Materials installed with visible defects are not covered by the warranty.
+Materials installed with visible defects are not covered by the warranty contact your dealer - DO NOT INSTALL the floor

 -Wood is a natural product that can vary in tone and fiber distribution, and has natural features that make it normal for variations to appear from one board to another.
 The repeatability of these variations or the differences with the samples is not guaranteed.